ririlabs/docker-lamp/README.md

 - Copy `systemd/docker-lamp.service` unit file into `/lib/systemd/system/docker-lamp.service`.
 - Optionally, you may modify the docker-lamp.service systemd unit file to match your preferences or work with other Linux distributions.
 - Use `systemctl start docker-lamp` to start the lamp server.

+## Copying Website Files into the Virtual Host Root Directory
+This application utilizes built-in docker volumes to store all its data.
+It does not use bind volumes for portability reasons.
+You will need to copy your website into `/var/lib/docker/volumes/dockerlamp_apache-www/_data/vhost/public_html`.
+Note that this location may change based on your Linux distribution and container name.